cosmos/cosmos-sdk/docs/core/context.md

 <!--
 order: 3
-synopsis: The `context` is a data structure intended to be passed from function to function that carries information about the current state of the application.
-It holds a cached copy of the entire state as well as useful objects and information like `gasMeter`, `block height`, `consensus parameters` and more.
 -->

 # Context

+The `context` is a data structure intended to be passed from function to function that carries information about the current state of the application.
+It holds a cached copy of the entire state as well as useful objects and information like `gasMeter`, `block height`, `consensus parameters` and more. {synopsis}

 ## Pre-requisites Readings {hide}